 The Math on Owning Your Calendar

-Every mid-week trip booked through your own system — not a marketplace — earns you the full rate and the client relationship.
+Every mid-week trip booked through your own system earns you the full rate and the client relationship.
 The next time that client books, they call you directly.
 The next time they give a gift, they buy from your gift certificate page.
 The time after that, they refer a colleague who calls you first.

-Commission-based platforms extract ten to thirty percent from the trips they generate for you.
-On a shoulder-season trip where margins are already tighter, that fee can be the difference between a profitable day and a break-even one.
-Running your own booking page and client list is not an extra project — it is the foundation of a charter business that compounds year over year.
+Marketplaces charge a commission on the trips they generate for you — FishingBooker's, for example, is captain-set at 10 to 30 percent of the trip.
+That is honest pricing for a genuine stranger the platform found; finding strangers is real work.
+But on a shoulder-season trip where margins are already tighter, the same percentage on a client who found you through a rebook, a referral, or a gift certificate is a finder's fee with no finder — and it can be the difference between a profitable day and a break-even one.
+Running your own booking page and client list is not an extra project.
+It is the foundation of a charter business that compounds year over year.